ArtiPedia/blog-v3/_posts/2016-01-06-how-to-add-top-bar-to-website.md

 * Do not remove this line (it will not be displayed) {:toc}

-I remember YouTube using a red top bar to show how the progress of page loading.
+I remember YouTube using a red top bar to show the progress of page loading.
 You can see it when you click on a video link.
 Actually it is a great idea to show the users how much page has been loaded without any distractions.
 By the time I'm writing this blog <a rel="nofollow" href="https://www.freecharge.in" alt="Freecharge">Freecharge</a> is using the top bar as a progress indicator.
 It must be a ```div``` on top with a 1 pixel border but looks like body top border.

-{% include adsense-inside-post.html %}

 ![Android chrome browser top loading bar]({{ site.url }}/images/android-chrome-browser-using-top-bar-screenshot.jpg) {: .right .half}